 Or, for those interested in what we do for some of our clients with our platform, Namara, it looks like this:

-A lot of the really successful showcases of AI and ML technology is launched on the back of extremely clean and standardized libraries of data.
+A lot of the really successful showcases of AI and ML technology are launched on the back of extremely clean and standardized libraries of data.
 But in most organizations, data is still quite segregated.
 Bringing data together into a “lake” or onto an enterprise cloud gets data in a common place, but it is often still lacking standardization among the data itself.
 This layer of data standardization is still a huge hurdle that many organizations have yet to get over.
-And the complexity of the problem only compounds with the addition of new, external data sources that forward thinking organizations are beginning to value and leverage.
+And the complexity of the problem only compounds with the addition of new, external data sources that forward-thinking organizations are beginning to value and leverage.

 A variety of data means a variety of problems.